astuto/astuto/README.md

 Astuto is a free, open source, self-hosted customer feedback tool.
 It helps you collect, manage and prioritize feedback from your users.
 It has been heavely inspired by [Canny.io](https://canny.io/) ("astuto", indeed, is the italian translation of the word "canny").

-If you want to try Astuto out there is a work-in-progress demo <a href="http://65.21.148.99:3000/">available here</a>.

 <img src="./images/featured-image.png" />

 ## Features

 * Collect and manage feedback
-* Boards, to divide different types of feedback
+* Boards and statuses, to better organize feedback
 * Roadmap, to let your users know what you're working on
-* Comments, to discuss with your customers
-* Notifications, to inform users of updates or comments
+* Email notifications, to inform users of updates or comments
-* Markdown support, to style feedback proposals or board description
-* Feedback status, to inform about the state of a certain feedback
-* Completely customizable (i.e. you can add/edit/remove as many boards, feedback statuses as you want; you can configure the roadmap the way you want; etc.)
-* Unlimited administrators/moderators allowed
+* Many more...

 ## Requirements